 “There was one difficulty however of a serious nature attending an immediate choice by the people.
 The right of suffrage was much more diffusive in the Northern than the Southern States; and the latter could have no influence in the election on the score of the Negroes.
-The substitution of electors obviated this difficulty and seemed on the whole to be liable to fewest objections.”Method of Appointing the Executive
+The substitution of electors obviated this difficulty and seemed on the whole to be liable to fewest objections.”3

-Based on Madison’s notes, the Electoral College sprung as a compromise for the less populous southern states (since slaves did not count as citizens).
+Based on Madison’s notes, the Electoral College sprung as a compromise for the less populous southern states (since enslaved people did not count as citizens).

 Given the dubious nature of the beginnings of the Electoral College, it is no wonder that many Americans believe it to be one of the more archaic and unnecessary aspects of the Constitution.

-The Federalist Papers No. 78 was written by Alexander Hamilton and helped to explain the role of the judiciary branch in the new Constitution.
+Alexander Hamilton penned Federalist No. 78 where he helped to explain the role of the judiciary branch in the new Constitution.

 Hamilton described the judiciary as the weakest of the three branches.
 He wrote, “It may truly be said to have neither FORCE nor WILL, but merely judgment; and must ultimately depend upon the aid of the executive arm even for the efficacy of its judgments.”

 This weakness justifies the permanency in office of federal judges, so that they can uphold public justice and security without fear or reprisal from the other branches.
 He was also quick to note that federal judges cannot be removed so long as they display “good behavior.”